Young’s 26 points lead Hawks past short-handed 76ers, 112-94

 Young, who was held to a combined 22 points in his last two games, regained his scoring touch.
 He opened the second half with a jumper before adding back-to-back layups.

+“We were just playing fast, getting back to what we do and the shots were just going in,” Young said.
+“You could see the confidence with everybody rolling.”

 Young’s spurt keyed Atlanta’s 15-2 run to open the half.
 The Hawks stretched a 65-50 halftime advantage to an 80-52 lead with the run.

+“I think the most important part of the game was how we came out after the break, and Trae was a big part of that,” said Hawks coach Lloyd Pierce.

 Atlanta led 95-65 late in the third before Young and other starters sat out the final period.

 Joel Embiid led Philadelphia with 24 points and 11 rebounds.
 Isaiah Joe had 18 points.